Ketevana/Data-Science-Capstone-Project/README.md

 * How long should I hold a bag before selling it?
 * How does the iconic handbag value change over time? (predicting the value in the future)

-Hermes and Chanel have such a strong influence in the fashion world that they have the ability to rapidly increase prices in a short period of time
+Hermes and Chanel have such a strong influence in the fashion world that they have the ability to rapidly increase prices in a short period of time.

 ## Conclusions